yoctoproject/poky/documentation/ref-manual/ref-variables.rst

       :term:`INITRAMFS_IMAGE_BUNDLE`
       variable, which allows the generated image to be bundled inside the kernel image.
-Additionally, for information on creating an initramfs image, see the ":ref:`building-an-initramfs-image`" section
-      in the Yocto Project Development Tasks Manual.
+Additionally, for information on creating an initramfs image, see the ":ref:`dev-manual/dev-manual-common-tasks:building an initial ram filesystem (initramfs) image`" section in the Yocto Project Development Tasks Manual.

    :term:`INITRAMFS_IMAGE_BUNDLE`